roshan-codes-hub/ttyl/README.md

 - Room messages are only visible to users in that room.
 - Server auto-removes users and announces when someone leaves.

-## 📌 Notes

-- Messages are real-time and text-based.
-- Room messages are only visible to users in that room.
-- Server auto-removes users and announces when someone leaves.